-He has been a member of the Geant4 collaboration since 2011 and is currently serving as the Deputy Coordinator of the Run, Event, and Detector Responses Working Group and the Deputy Coordinator of the Geant4 Research and Development Task Force, and is a primary developer for the Geant Exascale Proxy Application with the DOE's Exascale Computing Project.
+Jonathan is a member of the C++ standard committee, is a developer for the Kokkos programming model, and is leading an effort for the development of a modular API for extracting performance measurements and analysis called timemory.
+He has been a member of the Geant4 collaboration since 2011 and is currently serving as the Deputy Coordinator of the Run, Event, and Detector Responses Working Group and the Deputy Coordinator of the Geant4 Research and Development Task Force.

 During his time as a NESAP for Data post-doc on the TomoPy project at NERSC, he implemented two high-fidelity iterative algorithms for tomographic reconstruction on the GPU, which were previously discarded due to inferiority to other algorithms on the CPU, and increased the scientific throughput by a factor exceeding 215x on 8 GPUs vs. the Edison supercomputer.
 The scientific impact of this result was a reduction of a minimum of ~6.5 hours to reach acceptable tolerance to ~110 seconds.